-The first step to successfully finding an apartment in Chicago is to decide on your budget.
+The first step to successfully finding an apartment in Chicago is to determine your budget.
 This will ultimately determine what neighborhoods you’ll want to focus on.
-According to RentCafe.com, the average apartment rent in Chicago is $1998.
+According to RentCafe.com, the average apartment rent in Chicago is north of $2,200 / month.
 However, prices range depending on the neighborhood.
 For example, an apartment near Chicago’s West Side is going to cost you more than an apartment located in Lakeview.
 A good rule of thumb to remember when determining your rental budget is that you shouldn’t spend more than 30% of your monthly income on rent fees.
 Once you decide on a budget, you can explore different areas that are within your desired price range.

-The next step is to determine what Chicago neighborhood you’d like to call home.
-The best way to make this decision is to ask yourself some questions about what you’re looking for in a neighborhood.
-Do you want to be close to party spots, or would you prefer a more quiet area?
+The next step is to determine which Chicago neighborhood you’d like to call home.
+To make right decision, ask yourself some questions about what you’re looking for in a neighborhood.
+Do you want to be close to party spots, or would you prefer a quiet area?
 How close do you want to be to the city’s best upscale shopping options or entertainment venues?
 How about parks and outdoor spaces?
 Once you can answer these questions, you’ll have a better idea of what neighborhoods you should be scoping out for an apartment.
-Lakeview is just one neighborhood option that offers great food and drink options closeby to affordable apartment buildings.
+Lakeview is just one neighborhood option that offers great food and drink options close to affordable apartment buildings.
 For example, PPM’s Oakdale Street apartments offer lots of great studio options at an affordable price point.

 Consider Your Commute

 Your commute is another important factor that should influence your renting decisions.
-Life is stressful enough, and the last thing you need is to move to an apartment that makes getting to work on time an impossible task.
+Life is stressful enough, and the last thing you need is tough commute.
 Depending on where you work, you’ll want to choose an apartment that is either close to where your office is located or a spot that’s near public transportation.
 For example, if you work in the Loop, the Gold Coast neighborhood may be a good option due to the close proximity to the area.